DJ Paul Says He Knew Fight at VERZUZ Battle was Coming

-Three 6 Mafia icon DJ Paul joined Joy Crookes of FOX SOUL’s The Mix and had details regarding the scuffle on stage at the VERZUZ battle with the Mafia and Bone Thugs-N-Harmony.
+Three 6 Mafia icon DJ Paul joined FOX SOUL’s The Mix and had details regarding the scuffle on stage at the VERZUZ battle with the Mafia and Bone Thugs-N-Harmony.
 DJ Paul spoke to the tension of the night but also knew that a fight was possible.

 “The beef with us and Bone was just a big misunderstanding for 26 years.
 I respect Bone,” DJ Paul said.
 “I kinda knew it was coming.
 He [Bizzy Bone] kind of told us on social media when he was talking about how it was going to be.”